Anusha-Vangala/hello-world/README.md

 # hello-world
-starting my professional career
+Starting my professional career
-Learning about DevOps makes my life interesting.
-I wish to settle as a DevOps Engineer.
+Learning the collaboration between the developers and operators.
+How the pipeline goes in CI-CD.
+Lot to learn about the VCS using GIT.